MyTurnyet/elmrr-switch/docs/railroad-layout-spec.md

 - **Locomotives**
   - Properties: ID, reporting marks, reporting number, type, color, notes, home yard, current industry, is in service
+  - Full CRUD operations with validation
+  - Service status tracking (In Service/Out of Service)
+  - Train assignment validation (one locomotive per train)
+  - Home yard assignments for routing

 - **Aar Types**
 //These are the designations for car types